–“‘Course, it might have been a false one, to throw us off the scent,” said the constable.

 “Well, yes, he did.
 He had a small tattoo of a dragon on his neck, just here.”
 She indicated a patch just below her right ear, visible through the wispy white mop.
 “Oh, and he had a scar on his left cheek ….”
 She drew a bony finger from the bridge of her pointed nose across her pale cheek, almost to her earlobe.

-Twenty minutes later they left, the inspector well pleased with the sketch produced by Mr. Thorpe.
-It should just make the seven o’clock news.
+Twenty minutes later they left, the inspector well pleased with the sketch produced by Mr Thorpe.
+It should just make the seven o’clock news, he thought.

 They made their way back up the path in the half-light.
 The crow was still there, a squat black shape.
 To the inspector’s annoyance, on seeing them, it began to caw again.

 Now, the woman in the red coat approached.
 “I do apologise, Inspector, I was held up at a meeting.
 I hope Pyecroft looked after you?”

 The inspector looked bemused.
 “Sorry madam, and who are you?”

 “Oh, I’m Lady Strubby.”